Real-Time Data Acquisition and Control

 For operation with a PC, our customer chose the optional Ethernet interface (10/100 MBit/s).
 For industrial use with a programmable controller, there are also field bus interfaces such as Profibus, Interbus, CANbus, etc., USB, and serial interfaces.

 Working independent of the PC load, ADwin can support multiple controllers simultaneously, using various control algorithms and cycle times.
-Quick and simple controller development is accomplished using standard control algorithms which can be easily adapted to optimized applications.
+Quick and simple controller development is accomplished using standard control algorithms which can be easily adapted and optimized for specific applications.
 Open-and closed-loop control functions include PI, PID, cascade, adaptive (e.g. PID speed: max.
-500 kHz at 100%, typically 50-500 kHz).
+500 kHz typically 50-500 kHz).

 Using the ADwin Gold system, the engineer first applies an analog stimulus to the Device Under Test (DUT), using multiple channels of actuators.
 In addition to this stimulation, the response of the components is acquired in real time by reading the ADwin system’s analog input channels.
 The system immediately calculates how well the test component matches the required specifications.
 Both stimulation and acquisition can be performed over a very wide range of frequencies, from a few hundred Hertz to several hundred kilohertz.
 By very precisely timing the stimulation, data acquisition, and online evaluation, the ADwin system accurately calculates the dynamic parameters of the test component.

-The figure below shows how an ADwin test system is connected to a PC or programmable controller:
+The figure below shows how an ADwin test system is used in a typical system:

 Here the ADwin system (shown in green) performs multiple functions: